 Is there a point at which your child should no longer use a sleeping bag?
 If they’re having a good time, you can keep going until they’re too big.

-- How Long To Fall Asleep?
-Top Tips for Getting a Good Night’s Sleep
+- How Does Exercise Help Treat Insomnia?
+Getting a Good Night’s Sleep

 It is possible that you had never heard of the term “sleep sack” before your kid was born.